aredn/documentation/arednHow-toGuides/firmware_tips.rst

   - Get everything ready to do the upgrade, then do a fresh reboot of the node and immediately start the sysupgrade process before the node has time to initialize services which use memory.

   - Use command line access to copy the *sysupgrade.bin* image to the /tmp directory on the node, then run the sysupgrade process manually from the command line on the node.
-Note that AREDN |trade| nodes use port 2222 for secure copy and secure shell access.
+Note that AREDN® nodes use port 2222 for secure copy and secure shell access.

     Execute the following commands from a Linux computer: